Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Australia’s inflation and rate cycle is lagging behind those of other major economies, particularly the US.

-The US Federal Reserve lifted its cash rate higher in a shorter time span — and signalled at its July meeting, when it held rates, that it could start easing sooner (i.e., September).
+The US Federal Reserve lifted its cash rate higher in a shorter time span — and after some shaky unemployment data emerged, started easing sooner.

 Important!